Revou-FSSE-Feb26/milestone-4-Sayiki/README.md

 # FinTrack API

-FinTrack is a personal finance backend for tracking users, their accounts, categorized transactions, and running balances.
-The schema is centered on four tables: users own accounts, accounts hold transactions, and transactions are tagged with categories so spending and income can be analyzed consistently.
+FinTrack is my personal finance backend for tracking users, accounts, transactions, categories, and balances.
+The data model is built around four tables: users own accounts, accounts store transactions, and transactions are tagged with categories so income and spending can be tracked clearly.

 ## ERD